GTM predictions for 2026: what separates leaders from laggards

 That pressure is reshaping how GTM AI initiatives are funded, evaluated, and scaled.
 Companies now need to prove ROI or else lose budget.

-This is where third-party referential data becomes the fastest path to measurable ROI.
+This is where verified B2B intelligence becomes the fastest path to measurable ROI.

 Why?

-AI can only prioritize accounts if company data is accurate, current, and standardized
+AI can only prioritize accounts if company data is accurate, current, and standardized.
+ZoomInfo's 500M contacts and 1.5B+ daily data points provide that foundation.

-Without referential data, GTM AI is guessing at scale, and expensive guesses don't impress the C-suite.
+Without verified B2B intelligence, GTM AI is guessing at scale, and expensive guesses don't impress the C-suite.

 Identify ICP fit in real time, surfacing accounts that match your best customers